Allegheny-Computer-Science-203-F2023/course-assessment-fall-2023/README.md

 factor in whether or not the entire team of students completed, in a timely fashion, a high-quality project that meets all of the stated requirements.
 - **Final Grade**: This score is a percentage out of 100%.
-When this score is part of an interim report is may represent an over-estimate of a student's final grade because of the fact that it incorporates other over-estimates in one of its constituent scores.
+When this score is part of an interim report it may represent an over-estimate of a student's final grade because of the fact that it incorporates other over-estimates in one of its constituent scores.
 This score weights the constituent scores according to the percentages that are provided in the table in this document and in the